-Position the clamps correctly.
-Place the clamps over the centre of gravity of the plate.
-If the plate is long and has a tendency to bend use two or more pairs of clamps in conjunction with a spreader beam, equally disposed about the centre of gravity, to minimise the sag.
-Ensure the clamps face each other to balance the horizontal clamping forces.
+Position the clamp correctly.
+Place the clamp over the load centre of the plate.
+If the plate is long and has a tendency to bend, use two clamps equally disposed about the centre of gravity in conjunction with a spreader beam.
+Care must be taken to ensure no one clamp takes more than its SWL.